tytus-kurek/charm-percona-cluster/README.md

 have static or "reserved" IP addresses registered in MAAS.
 The DNS hostname(s) must be pre-registered in MAAS before use with DNS HA.

-At a minimum, the config option 'dns-ha' must be set to true and 'os-access-hostname' must be set in order to use DNS HA.
+At a minimum, the config option 'dns-ha' must be set to true, the 'os-access-hostname' must be set, and the 'access' binding must be defined in order to use DNS HA.

 The charm will throw an exception in the following circumstances:
-If neither 'vip' nor 'dns-ha' is set and the charm is related to hacluster If both 'vip' and 'dns-ha' are set as they are mutually exclusive If 'dns-ha' is set and os-access-hostname is not set
+If neither 'vip' nor 'dns-ha' is set and the charm is related to hacluster If both 'vip' and 'dns-ha' are set, as they are mutually exclusive If 'dns-ha' is set and 'os-access-hostname' is not set If the 'access' binding is not set and 'dns-ha' is set, consumers of the db may not be allowed to connect

 Network Space support
 ---------------------